benchmag/fs0/diagram.md

     deactivate browser

-    browser->> Sends a 302 PUT request (url redirect) which reloads the css, js and json and then 'pushes' the additional data onto the end of the notes array activate server
+    browser->> Sends a 302 PUT request (url redirect) which reloads the css js and json and then 'pushes' the additional data onto the end of the notes array activate server
     server-->>browser: [[Original css, js, josn} + {PUT request payload tacked onto the json}] deactivate server